codecrafters-io/build-your-own-redis/solutions/haskell/05-echo/explanation.md

 You may want to [read about IO](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/IO) first to understand why it is relevant here.
 Our goal is to return a `Response` at the end to the client, therefore, each command is of type `IO Response`, hence this type association.

+We also want to note that parsing could also be implemented in a pure form, where no `IO` is returned.
+This would require an abstract data type (ADT) which would hold all commands.
+We decided against it, mainly since the ADT and the pattern matching of it could become quite large if many more functions in Redis were implemented.

 You may correctly wonder where `echo` in the last expression comes from.
 `echo` is actually a function and `parseEcho` in fact returns another function, `echo`, that takes `message` as an input.
 In the next section we will create the `echo` function itself.